YinkaOlusola/The_Siyavula_Project_Dashboard/README.md

 # The Siyavula Project

 The COVID-19 pandemic altered the world’s routines, wreaking havoc on everything from workplace practices to supply chains to education.
 In education, it affected an estimated 1.6 billion students worldwide (The World Bank).
-In Africa, research done by
-Human Rights Watch between April and August 2020 found that school closures due to the COVID-19 pandemic compounded previously existing inequalities, leaving children who were already at risk of being excluded from quality education to be most affected (Human Rights Watch, 2020).
+In Africa, research done between April and August 2020, Human Rights Watch found that school closures due to the COVID-19 pandemic compounded previously existing inequalities, leaving children who were already at risk of being excluded from quality education to be most affected (Human Rights Watch, 2020).
 <br>